graphql-dotnet/graphql-dotnet/docs2/site/docs/migrations/migration5.md

 - `GetGraphTypeFromClrType` method signature changed to include DI-injected mappings.
   Rather than a list of CLR to graph type tuples provided to the method, now a list of `IGraphTypeMappingProvider` instances is provided.

+### 39. `ExecutionResultJsonConverter` does not handle `ExecutionError`.

+If you directly create an instance of `ExecutionResultJsonConverter` and adding it to a set of serializer options, you will now need to also add `ExecutionErrorJsonConverter` also.
+The `IErrorInfoProvider` instance previously passed to the `ExecutionResultJsonConverter` will need to be passed to the `ExecutionErrorJsonConverter` instead.
+Typically no changes are necessary to user code for this API change.